-ASN students who have completed an LPN Nursing Program or the Advanced Naval Corpsman Hospitalman Course (NER-HN-001) and have one year of active practice within the past two years may challenge NURS 1101, 1105, and NURS 1111 for credit.
-Appointments to challenge these courses will be made after the application, a copy of PNE transcript and a copy of current Georgia license have been submitted.
-Successful performance on the three components of the challenge examination (theory, clinical laboratory, and mathematics tests) allows the LPN/ Advanced Naval Corpsman Hospitalman to exempt the courses from which they have successfully challenged and enter the Associate Degree curriculum.
+Applicants who have been accepted in the Traditional, Evening, or Hybrid ASN program and have already completed an LPN program or the Advanced Naval Corpsman Hospitalman Course (NER-HN-001) and have one year of active practice within the past two years may challenge NURS 1101: Fundamentals of Nursing, NURS 1105: Pharmacology for Nurses, and NURS 1111: Adult Health I for credit.
+No advanced program placement is permitted within the HCP-to-RN Bridge program.

+Appointments to challenge these courses will be made after the application, a copy of PNE transcript, and a copy of current Georgia license have been submitted.
+Successful performance on the three components of the challenge examination (theory, clinical laboratory, and mathematics tests) allows the LPN and/or Advanced Naval Corpsman Hospitalman to exempt the courses from which they have successfully challenged and enter the Associate Degree curriculum in advanced standing.
 Admissions requirements are the same as for regular Associate Degree students.
-Student circumstances may be evaluated on a case-by-case basis.